antongoransson/EITF05/README.md

 # XSS Attack

-* Create a user with username such as:(If it says username already in use, comment the $username line in addUser in db.php)
+* Create a user, go to reviews page.
+Comment the $comment line in putReview in db.php then add a comment with the following content:
 ```
 <iframe src=https://antongoransson.github.io
  width=100%